mansoldm/anlp-ngram-lm/README.md

-# ANLP - Coursework 1
-This repository contains code for training and using an ngram language model as per the requirements of Assignment 1 for the Accelerated Natural Language Processing course (ANLP) at the University of Edinburgh.

 ## Usage
 A 'data' folder is assumed to exist under the current working directory.
 This folder be used to store training data (text files consisting of sentences in a particular language) as well as models